 North Carolina State Capitol

 You can also immerse yourself in the Tar Heel State's history at the North Carolina State Capitol.
 Completed in 1840, this National Historic Landmark once housed the governor’s office, cabinet offices, legislative chambers, state library and state geologist’s office.
 The capitol grounds also provide a tactile experience with bronze statues and other objects.
 Admission is free, but donations are welcomed.
-Insider tip: All areas except for the third floor of the capitol are accessible for all visitors.
+Tip: All areas except for the third floor of the capitol are accessible for all visitors.

 Even more history